zhengzaixiazai/autosub/README.md

 ### Description

 Autosub is an automatic subtitles generating utility.
-It can detect speech regions automatically by using Auditok, split the audio files according to regions by using ffmpeg, transcribe speech based on [Google-Speech-v2](https://github.com/gillesdemey/google-speech-v2)([Chrome-Web-Speech-api](https://github.com/agermanidis/autosub/issues/1)) and translate the subtitles' text by using py-googletrans.
-It currently not supports the latest Google Cloud APIs.
+It can detect speech regions automatically by using Auditok, split the audio files according to regions by using ffmpeg, transcribe speech based on several APIs and translate the subtitles' text by using py-googletrans.

-The new features mentioned above are only available after autosub-0.5.0a (0.5.0-alpha).
+The new features mentioned above are only available in the latest alpha branch.
 Not available on PyPI or the original repo.

 ### License